 Tarantino scores the Klan’s dramatic horse riding entrance with the ‘Requiem and Prologue’ from Battle Royale, which makes the Klan’s presence seem operatic and terrifying.
 However, when they all stop at Django’s camp, where they intend to kill the free slave and his partner Schultz, this initial impression of the group is shattered instantly.

-They all start to argue about their masks, which was made by the wife of one of the members who rides off after being offended by their attitude.
+They all start to argue about their masks, which was made by the wife of one of the members who ride off after being offended by their attitude.
 Additionally, they show confusion about the nature of their current task, and whether the masks will be required in their current raid.
 The scene paints the Klan as disorganised and ultimately bumbling oafs whose threat one can be extinguished swiftly.
 As a result, it makes them far less terrifying.

 The scene does present a pertinent question about the nature of slavery in cinema.
 Is it right to portray a historical event that has such a magnitude of suffering and dehumanisation in the clothing of genre cinema?
 While many would argue that conceptually, the idea is abhorrent and historically inaccurate, I would claim that it is a great thing.